ArchitAdh/MiniCSSProjects/Flexbox/README.md

-small implementation of flexbox properties
+very simple navbar created to test the flexbox properties